knetikmedia/knetikcloud-csharp-net20-client/docs/ContentPollsApi.md

 <a name="updatepolltemplate"></a>
 # **UpdatePollTemplate**
-> ModelTemplateResource UpdatePollTemplate (string id, ModelTemplateResource pollTemplateResource)
+> TemplateResource UpdatePollTemplate (string id, TemplateResource pollTemplateResource)

 Update a poll template